Without further ado, we will jump into the best Disney World restaurants for children with autism.

 Also, children may opt to meet Chip and Dale, and their “harvest friends” Mickey and Pluto.
 Furthermore, meeting characters is either the hit of the day or the worst thing that my son has ever experienced.

-We let our server know that he runs hot or cold.
+We let our server know whether he runs hot or cold in his Disney character interactions.
 One particular evening, he became scared of the characters, and the staff were very empathetic and kept the characters on the far side of the table.
-We often bring our arsenal of autism supplies: fidget toys, sensory tools, and even iPads located with autism-friendly apps to any restaurant, just in case.
+We often bring tools and supplies to support his autism needs: fidget toys, sensory tools, and even iPads located with autism-friendly apps to any restaurant, just in case.

 What are the Benefits of Garden Grill for families with autism?

 If you can go during off-peak hours and days, the noise level is appreciably lower.
 Also, we found that they were incredibly accommodating and understanding.
 Just give your server a heads up!

 The restaurant is dim.
 Overall, the restaurant is fairly quiet.
 However, if you sit near the kitchen (up top), it can be louder.
 Our son with autism finds this absolutely perfect and he (and his siblings) require that we come EVERY TRIP!

 It is relatively quiet and ideal for keeping children occupied during meals.
 The restaurant slowly turns 360 degrees and looks over a lower level of scenes from the ride “Living with the Land.”
 Therefore, my best advice is to take them on the boat journey first to help prepare them for the meal.

 If you are also following a special diet, do not worry.
 They have an extensive, delectable gluten-free menu.
 Our only warning is that they don’t have a lot to offer for picky eaters.
 Our son was able to get a platter of gluten-free french fries in addition to our platter, which made his life complete.